 As the results of this research and the above guidance illustrate, developing SDGs at the national level would require a long-term perspective and a coherent approach to governance.
 Beyond the challenge of developing the individual SDG elements, bringing them together in a consistent framework as an SDG package could represent a significant challenge.
-One way to address this challenge would be by bringing goals, targets and indicators together on a common platform that in the proposal by the governments of Colombia, Peru and United Arab Emirates was generally referred to as a "global dashboard" (Governments of Colombia,

-Peru and United Arab Emirates, n.d.).
-The following box briefly presents the rationale and a possible design, functions and uses of such a dashboard.
+One way to address this challenge would be by bringing goals, targets and indicators together on a common platform-what was referred to in the proposal by the governments of Colombia, Peru and United Arab Emirates as a "global dashboard" (Governments of Colombia, Peru and United Arab Emirates as a "global dashboard" (Governments of Colombia, Peru and United Arab Emirates, n.d.).
+Box 1 briefly presents the rationale and possible design, functions and uses of such a dashboard.

+Box 1.
 Proposal for a dashboard of SDGs, targets and indicators

 The dashboard metaphor is not new to the representation and analysis of sustainability issues.
-During the 1990s, inspired by the Balaton Group, the International Institute for Sustainable Development (IISD) and the Joint Research Centre of the EU developed a Dashboard of Sustainability, a customizable software tool to organize and analytically present sustainability indicator trends (Jesinghaus 2003).
-One version of the Dashboard was set up to display data on Millennium Development Goals (MDGs), providing an easy and visually straightforward access to MDG performance information using software capabilities available at the day.
+During the 1990s, inspired by the Balaton Group, IISD and the Joint Research Centre of the European Union developed the Dashboard of Sustainability, a customizable software tool that organizes and analytically presents sustainability indicator trends (Jesinghaus, 2003).
+One version of the dashboard was set up to display MDG data, providing easy and visually straightforward access to MDG performance information using software capabilities available at the time.
 Similar dashboards have been developed by many other players in the public and private sectors using other platforms, for a wide variety of applications.

-The capacity needs associated with SDG formulation, analysis and use, and the results of SDG-related processes to date including the Small Planet project, indicate that there is an opportunity to re-conceptualise earlier dashboard attempts.
+The capacity needs associated with SDG formulation, analysis and use, and the results of SDGrelated processes to date, including the Small Planet project, indicate that there is an opportunity to re-conceptualize earlier dashboard attempts.
 While the emphasis here is at the national scale, a dashboard could also be applicable at the global and regional scales to address SDG development, monitoring and reporting needs.
 The following table provides a short summary of the various needs and how a dashboard could address them.